Rogers (NYSE:ROG) Issues Q3 2021 Earnings Guidance

-Rogers (NYSE:ROG) updated its third quarter 2021 earnings guidance on Thursday.
+Rogers (NYSE:ROG) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.700-$1.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.960.
 The company issued revenue guidance of $235 million-$245 million, compared to the consensus revenue estimate of $240.58 million.

-A number of equities research analysts have commented on the stock.
-Canaccord Genuity assumed coverage on shares of Rogers in a research note on Wednesday, May 26th.
-They set a buy rating and a $260.00 target price on the stock.
-Zacks Investment Research cut shares of Rogers from a hold rating to a sell rating in a research note on Wednesday, June 30th.
-B. Riley raised their target price on shares of Rogers from $225.00 to $240.00 and gave the stock a buy rating in a research note on Thursday, April 22nd.
-Finally, Wolfe Research assumed coverage on shares of Rogers in a research note on Wednesday, June 9th.
-They set an outperform rating on the stock.
-One analyst has rated the stock with a sell rating and three have assigned a buy rating to the stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $238.33.
+Rogers (NYSE:ROG) last posted its quarterly earnings results on Thursday, July 29th.
+The electronics maker reported $1.72 EPS for the quarter, missing the consensus estimate of $1.88 by ($0.16).
+Rogers had a net margin of 9.36% and a return on equity of 12.14%.
+As a group, equities analysts anticipate that Rogers will post 7.49 earnings per share for the current fiscal year.

-In related news, SVP Jay B. Knoll sold 1,184 shares of the firm’s stock in a transaction on Friday, May 7th.
-The shares were sold at an average price of $190.96, for a total value of $226,096.64.
-Following the completion of the transaction, the senior vice president now directly owns 9,765 shares of the company’s stock, valued at $1,864,724.40.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Keith Barnes sold 775 shares of the firm’s stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $194.39, for a total transaction of $150,652.25.
-Following the completion of the transaction, the director now directly owns 4,750 shares of the company’s stock, valued at $923,352.50.
+In other news, SVP Jay B. Knoll sold 1,184 shares of the company’s stock in a transaction dated Friday, May 7th.
+The shares were sold at an average price of $190.96, for a total transaction of $226,096.64.
+Following the completion of the transaction, the senior vice president now owns 9,765 shares of the company’s stock, valued at $1,864,724.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Keith Barnes sold 775 shares of the stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $194.39, for a total transaction of $150,652.25.
+Following the completion of the transaction, the director now directly owns 4,750 shares of the company’s stock, valued at approximately $923,352.50.
 The disclosure for this sale can be found here.
-Company insiders own 0.90% of the company’s stock.
+0.90% of the stock is owned by corporate insiders.

 Rogers Company Profile